 Lying in the English Channel and the Solent, the Isle of Wight has a mild climate year round, often enjoying wonderful, long summers.
 Several sheltered pockets of land have unusually warm microclimates which is why you can find exquisite subtropical plants near Ventor on the south east side.

 If you don’t live on the Isle of Wight, you can reach it by ferry from the mainland from several different points.
 The ferries and hovercraft accept bicycles and you can also rent them on the island.
 The shoulder seasons are quiet and beautiful for cycling while the summer season sees the island in full swing with seasonal shops open and ice cream aplenty.

-Explore more of England: Browse the best Cycling Routes in other regions.
+Explore more of South East England: Browse the best Cycling Routes in other regions.